trolie/spec/docs/articles/peer-monitoring-sets.md

 # Automatic Resource Alias Mapping
 In practice, most Transmission Providers have at least the following identifiers for each resource:

 * An identity for the resource in a modeling system and/or asset registration system.
-Since many modeling tools are CIM-based, this is typically a master resource identifier (MrID) in the form of a UUID.
+Since many modeling tools are CIM-based, this is typically a master resource identifier (mRID) in the form of a UUID.
 * An identity for the resource in an EMS system.
 These may be the same as the modeling system identities, but since most EMS technologies pre-date CIM modeling practices, they typically do not.
 Instead, they often follow some convention established by the specific EMS technology in combination with company-specific naming conventions and modeling practices.

 As discussed above, typically none of these identifiers are the same across grid operators.
 Also, each